yeqown/gitlab-flow/README.md

 GLOBAL OPTIONS:
    --conf_path path/to/file, -c path/to/file  choose which path/to/file to load (default: ~/.gitlab-flow)
+   --cwd path/to/file                         choose which path/to/file to load (default: /Users/med/projects/opensource/gitlab-flow)
-   --debug                                    verbose mode (default: false) --project projectName, -p projectName      input projectName to locate which project should be operate. (default: extract working directory)
+   --debug                                    verbose mode (default: false) --project projectName, -p projectName      input projectName to locate which project should be operate. (default: gitlab-flow)
+   --force-remote                             query project from remote not from local.
+This should be used when project name is duplicated, and could not found from local. (default: false)
    --web                                      open web browser automatically or not (default: false) --help, -h                                 show help (default: false) --version, -v                              print the version (default: false)